codemagic-ci-cd/codemagic-docs/content/_index.md

 ## Codemagic status page

-We post information about maintenances and known issues with the service on our [status page](https://twitter.com/CodemagicStatus).
+We post information about maintenances and issues with the service on our [status page](https://twitter.com/CodemagicStatus).